valacerda/pgfaultmodel/README.md

 # MMC-HVDC PG fault analytical expressions

-The codes used to obtain the expressions in the paper:
-_Approximated Analytical Model of Pole-to-ground Faults in Symmetrical Monopole MMC-HVDC Systems_ are provided.
+This repository provides the codes used to obtain the expressions in the paper: _V.
+A. Lacerda, R. M. Monaro, D. Campos-Gaona, R. Pena-Alzola, D. V. Coury "Approximated Analytical Model of Pole-to-ground Faults in Symmetrical Monopole MMC-HVDC Systems.
+IEEE Journal on Emerging and Selected Topics in Power Electronics, 2020._"

 ## Usage